+All this is a tall order, given the limited gene pool.
 I am not breeding for dogs over 70kg(150lbs), dogs who show unwarranted human aggression, or strictly for conformation champions.
-Why do I not want dogs over 150lbs?
-Because I've never known one to live past 8 years old, and they sometime don't even last 5 years.
 The fact that my dogs naturally like children, or can pass a hip exam, is more important to me than any ribbons or titles.
 You won't find me frequenting conformation shows, as they are just not my cup of tea.
 They are boring, full of politics, and I don't need a judge to tell me if my dog is a good specimen.
-My dogs and I would rather be running the neighbourhood.
+My dogs and I would rather be running around the neighbourhood.
 Being a show champion also says nothing about the health of a dog, or it's suitability for breeding.
 Dogs imported directly from Japan (so called "Yokozuna lines") are not likely to be in my breeding program as I've found there are too many health problems with them, and I'm trying my hardest to create dogs who aren't walking vet bills.
-If I can ever find lines where I'm comfortable with health and everything else, only then will such dogs be used.
+I will not use dogs for breeding who have obvious health issues that would be debilitating or significantly shorten life span (hip dysplasia for example).
 I aim to have a litter every year, or every second year.
 For anyone new to Tosas, I strongly suggest reading through my original site The Animals and I.

 Summer 2008 in cottage country